nro-bot/aprilhunt/index.md

 - Who made this?
 Who are my emails being stored by?

-We are: nrobot, James, Tchakka, Dbopp, robo, L, Zoz, dwilson, Seth.
+We are: nrobot, James, Tchakka, Dbopp, robo, L, Zoz, dwilson, Seth, jwagner.
 In 2020, we hunted with the team known in 2020 as "We can't hear you you're on mute".
 But we don't represent the team in any way, and many of us are writing puzzles for the first time.
 Any feedback appreciated!

 - Why write?